tuvus/iowa-systems/README.md

 Go to "Simulating Iowa's Prairies" below to see what problems the simulation has.

 #### Opening the Simulation
-To run the IowaSystemsWindows version run Systems.exe.
+To run the IowaSystemsWindows version, download the files from GitHub and run Systems.exe.

 To run the IowaSystemsWebGL version on a browser go to https://tuvus.github.io/iowa-systems-demo/.